DYoshizawa079/challenge18-social-api/README.md

 A command-line application to demonstrate API endpoints for a hypothetical social media platform.

+The following API endpoints have been made:

+- Get all users
+- Get a single user
+- Add a user
+- Update a user
+- Delete a user
+- Get all thoughts
+- Get a single thought
+- Add a thought
+- Update a thought
+- Delete a thought
+- Add a reaction
+- Delete a reaction
+- Add a friend to a user
+- Remove a friend from a user

 Walkthrough Video: [Click here to watch](https://drive.google.com/file/d/1CT_nYdfCHWxzlBWaqDew2ct7NnHQNKca/view?usp=sharing)

 ## Table of Contents